canonical-websites/tutorials.ubuntu.com/tutorials/desktop/command-line-for-beginners/command-line-for-beginners.md

 ### What you'll need
 * A computer running Ubuntu or some other version of Linux

 Every Linux system includes a command line of one sort or another.
-This tutorial includes some specfic steps for Ubuntu 18.04 but most of the content should work regardless of your Linux distribution.
+This tutorial includes some specific steps for Ubuntu 18.04 but most of the content should work regardless of your Linux distribution.

 ## A brief history lesson